Skip to main content

 Technically, applications can be made to the court to remove an order for parental responsibility.
 However, in practice such applications will only be successful in exceptional circumstances.
 The court will only do this if it deems that removing parental responsibility would be in the best interests of the child.

 As no family is the same, parental responsibility can be a complex area of law that depends on your personal circumstances.
-If you need advice regarding parental responsibility and your rights, get in touch with our family law team by completing our contact form below.
+If you need advice regarding parental responsibility and your rights, get in touch with our family law team.

 Find out more about exercising parental responsibility from the Mariah Carey case.